 There are only 1,500 or so very laid-back locals living here and trust me – they all know each other.
 Some of them have forgotten what house keys are for… They live in paradise and they know it.
 There is one thing though, that gets the crowd vocal and that’s religion.
 The local population is devoutly Christian and little did I know how much it upsets some that commercial flights land here on the holy day of Sunday.
 Guys, I swear I didn’t mean to offend anyone with my Sunday arrival.

 Perhaps it was because of this ‘abomination’ that my visit to Aitutaki started off on the wrong foot.
-I landed in the tiny airport on a Sunday, only to be greeted by no one.
+I landed at the tiny airport on a Sunday, only to be greeted by no one.
 No flowery necklace this time… I tried calling the hotel but no answer, so I decided to take matters into my own hands and get there on my own, only to discover there’s nobody there.
 Apart from a few super relaxed guests, the office was closed and no staff members around.
 Running low on drinking water and fending off the ferocious mosquitos that Aitutaki is also famous for, I waited, and waited… and waited.
 I thought the owners just had some post-church family BBQ but this was unusual to say the least.
 After four, that’s right – 4 hours of waiting, I managed to score a different accommodation and of course, just as I left the owner came back.
 Too bad, I’m outta here!
 This wasn’t the way I planned to start my visit, but these things happen and let’s be honest – may these be the world’s problems…

 I guess things happen for a reason because the bungalow I checked into was just what I was looking for.
 Right on the lagoon and with a shady wooden deck to kill the time, I managed to quickly forget about the short ordeal and focus on the positive.